mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

     print(reply)
 ```

 Two things are worth noting about this structure.
 First, **get_client()** builds a fresh **OpenAI** instance on each call rather than a module-level singleton.
-That means importing the module never touches the network or requires **NVIDIA_API_KEY** to be set — the key is only read the first time you actually call one of the helper functions.
+That means importing the module never touches the network or requires **NVIDIA_API_KEY** to be set; the key is only read the first time you actually call one of the helper functions.
 This makes the module safe to import from tests and other utilities.
 Second, the **if __name__ == "__main__":** guard means the demo only runs when you execute the file directly; **import**ing it stays silent.
-That pattern — thin wrapper functions around a lazily constructed client, guarded by a **__main__** block — is a good template to follow when moving from prototyping to any code you'll import elsewhere.
+That pattern, thin wrapper functions around a lazily constructed client guarded by a **__main__** block, is a good template to follow when moving from prototyping to any code you'll import elsewhere.

 NVIDIA's model catalogue includes **meta/llama-3.1-8b-instruct** (fast and general-purpose, used as the default above), **mistralai/mixtral-8x7b-instruct-v0.1**, **nvidia/llama-3.1-nemotron-70b-instruct** (strong on reasoning and instruction-following), and many more.
 Change the **model** argument or the **DEFAULT_MODEL** constant to try a different one.
-Because the endpoint is OpenAI-compatible, everything else you learn in this chapter — temperature, structured output, multi-turn conversations — transfers directly.
+Because the endpoint is OpenAI-compatible, everything else you learn in this chapter (temperature, structured output, multi-turn conversations) transfers directly.

 ## Text Generation